THE PURPOSE OF THIS STATEMENT IS TO PROVIDE INFORMATION ON FUNDSMITH’S REMUNERATION POLICY AND PRACTICES

 Capital Members receive a salary, certain benefits, and are eligible for an award of an annual discretionary bonus.
 Capital Members are also eligible for an additional discretionary bonus calculated by reference to the profit of Fundsmith LLP and the profit of Fundsmith Investment Services Limited, in accordance with their ownership of the firm.

-4.9 Non-executive Members of the Management Committee
+4.9 Independent non-executive Members of the Management Committee

-The non-executive, independent members of the Management Committee receive a fixed fee for their services and are not eligible to receive any variable remuneration.
+The independent non-executive members of the Management Committee receive a fixed fee for their services and are not eligible to receive any variable remuneration.

-Staff who are not members of the LLP receive a salary, certain benefits, and are eligible for an award of a discretionary bonus.
+Other Staff who are not members of the LLP receive a salary, certain benefits, and are eligible for an award of a discretionary bonus.

 5. APPLICATION OF THE REMUNERATION POLICY